ting-huei-chen/ting-huei-chen/README.md

 👋Hi there!
 I'm Ting!
-I am a frontend developer that used to be a watch designer.
+I am a web developer that used to be a watch designer.